gotvc/got/doc/CLI.md

 Prints information about the active branch, staging area, and untracked paths.

 ### `got commit [-m <message>]`
-Creates a new snapshot by applying any changes in tracked paths to the current branch.
+Creates a new snapshot by applying any changes in the staging area to the current branch.
 The current branch's head is updated to the new snapshot.

 ### `got fork <name>`